The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's For The Love Of God (black) (signed) is estimated to be worth between £2,650 and £4,000.
-This screenprint, created in 2007, has shown consistent value growth, with an average annual growth rate of 1%.
-This work has an auction history of 50 total sales since its entry to the market on 7th June 2010.
-In the past 12 months, the hammer price has ranged from £2,326 in July 2023 to £6,000 in January 2023, with an average return to the seller of £3,073.
+The value of Damien Hirst’s For The Love Of God (black) is estimated to be worth between £3,000 and £4,500.
+This signed screenprint, created in 2007, has shown consistent value growth, with an average annual growth rate of 3%.
+Over the past 12 months, the average selling price was £3,073, across 1 total sale.
+This work has a strong auction history, having been sold 50 times since its initial sale in June 2010.
+The hammer price in the last five years has ranged from £2,326 in July 2023 to £6,000 in January 2023.
 The edition size of this artwork is limited to 1,000.

 Meaning & Analysis